nrlab-CRUK/INVAR2/docs/TechnicalDetails.md

 # In depth details on INVAR2 functioning

-The INVAR2 pipeline is run through invar.nf, available to the top level of the GitHub directory.
+The INVAR2 pipeline is run through invar.nf, available to the top level of the GitHub directory, with inputs and constants defined in the nextflow.config text-like document.

 Before INVAR2 begins processing the input data, high level software checks are made to ensure the input files can be located, the layout table is in the correct format, and all parameters have been defined.

 All the genomic locations that are in the patient panels are extracted from the input bam files and are annotated with COSMIC SNV and 1000 genome SNP information.
-The remaining loci then pass through 3 filters, LOCUS_NOISE.PASS that removes noisy loci with too many alt alleles or mutated in too many samples, BOTH_STRANDS.PASS, which makes sure the alt allele is found on both the forward and reverse strand, and OUTLIER_SUPPRESSION.PASS, which removes loci who's signal is an outlier.
+The remaining loci then pass through 3 filters, LOCUS_NOISE.PASS that removes noisy loci with too many alt alleles or mutated in too many samples, BOTH_STRANDS.PASS, which makes sure the alt allele is found on both the forward and reverse strand, and OUTLIER_SUPPRESSION.PASS, or PASS, which removes loci who's signal is an outlier.
+The strength of the outlier suppression step is defined in the nextflow.config input "OUTLIER_SUPPRESSION_THRESHOLD", with default 0.05.
 The remaining loci are then used to estimate the quantity of ctDNA in a sample, which is used to calculate the log likelihood of a mutation being present in the sample.
-The lo likelihood value is used to calculate an INVAR score, and detection is determined based on a threshold of 95\% specificity on the healthy control samples.
+The log likelihood value is used to calculate an INVAR score, and detection is determined based on a threshold of 95\% specificity on the healthy control samples.

 More details in the working of each script is given below.